 Q. Did her accent come to you readily?
-There were words that you wrapped your mouth around in a certain way – did that come naturally, or as a result of study?
+There are words that she wraps her mouth around in a certain way – did that come easily or was it a result of study?

 A. I didn’t have to work on it really.
 I am a Cockney, as is Rose.
 I just had to remember.
-There isn’t just one Cockney accent, it depends where you come from in London.
-There are probably four or five shades of Cockney.
+There isn’t just one Cockney accent, there are probably four or five shades.
+It depends where you come from in London.
 I used the one I know best.
 Slight hint of my mother’s sister.

-Q. You mentioned her excellence at her job – would she be fully aware of that, and have it as a source of pride, or would her self-effacement extend into that realm?
+Q. Regarding her excellence at her job – would she realize that?
+And have it as a source of pride?
+Or would her self-effacement extend into that realm?

 A. I think she knew.
 She knew enough about other servants, especially servants coming into the household; she could compare herself to them and know she was good.

-Q. Did she ever have, in her whole life, a deep physical romance?
+Q. Did she ever have a deep physical romance?

 A. No. Absolutely not.
 I think she would have, if Gregory hadn’t been killed during the war.
 I think she had changed by then; I think the opportunities of going outside the house during the war – she became a bus conductress during the war – gave her a bit more courage.
 I think she would have gone to Australia, married Gregory, had children, been on the sheep farm.
 Once he was killed I think she closed up again.
 I don’t think she could ever have had a relationship again.
 That was her one opportunity.
 And I think it had to be someone like an Australian or an American.
 An Englishman wouldn’t have been able to sweep her off her feet.